zgsm-ai/credit-manager/README.md

 # credit-manager

-The backend management system for Costrict
+The backend management system for CoStrict